johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ## MPD Handbooks ##

+The Handbooks are designed to facilitate group learning and discussion, based upon scripture readings and topical studies, so that Maize Plant Discipleship resources do not rely upon the presence of a qualified leader, teacher or theologian, but upon facilitators willing to co-ordinate study groups and discussions — see [Facilitating MPD][].

 Each MPD module is contained in a 40-50 page Handbook.

 -	Each *Handbook* incorporates 4 interrelated Studies.